anna-marie-vos/Python-introduction/README.md

 * it import specific function from a module: from module_name import function_name
 * example: from math inport factoral
 * to rename a function during import: from math import factorial as fac
+* to import multiple functions from a module: from module_name import (function_name,function_name2)
+* to import everything from a module: from words import *

 ### Making exportable modules/scripts from functions:
 * if __name__ == '__main__': fetch_words()

+## advanced command line arguments parsing go to:
+* python Standard Library: argparse
+* of docopt
+* checkout sys.argv[1]

+## docstrings
+* use """words words words""" in your code.
+* this lets you add help file comments in the commandline
+* in REPL import the module and then type: help(module_name)
+* this will show all the usefull information on all the functions.
+Pretty cool

+## to execute in terminal
+* write in the terminal: chmod +x fileName.py
+* and then write in the terminal: ./fileName.py inputHere
+* and that will also run the file in the terminal